confusedAI/Udacity-Deep-Learning-Nanodegree/Neural Networks/2_Sigmoid Neuron.md

 ## Sigmoid Neuron and other useful points
 **Why move from Perceptron to Sigmoid neuron ?**
-<br/>--- I don't understand the reason precisely for now.
-But let's discuss Sigmoid Neuron.
+<br/>--- I don't understand the reason precisely but for now let's discuss Sigmoid Neuron.

  * Sigmoid Neuron is like a perceptron, except the inputs $x_1,x_2,…$ instead of being just 0 or 1, can also take on any values between 0 and 1.
 So, for instance, 0.638… is a valid input for a sigmoid neuron, and similarly the output is not just 0 or 1.
 Instead, it's $σ(w⋅x+b)$, where σ is called the sigmoid function, and is defined by:
                  $σ(z)=\frac{1}{1+e^{−z}}$